 It’s a great opportunity for advisors to discuss the services on offer, and very importantly, to customise these services to support the differing needs of the client.
 For example, in some cases clients may want to file themselves, however, they may want advisors to provide a validation and checking service before they do so.

-For more information about CCH OneClick or MTD click here.
+For more information about CCH OneClick click here.